Frequently asked questions

 Both options involve complexity that we have decided not to undertake yet.
 We apologize to anyone who’s affected by this and hope to have a solution some time in the future.

-If an invoiced Github account tries to sign up for a subscription to Merge Freeze via the Github marketplace they are sadly met with the following message: “Unfortunately, invoiced customers cannot purchase paid plans on the Github Marketplace.”
+When an invoiced GitHub account tries to sign up for a subscription to Merge Freeze via the GitHub marketplace they are sadly met with the following message: “Unfortunately, invoiced customers cannot purchase paid plans on the GitHub Marketplace.”

 We offer payment via Stripe for these customers.
-In order to do this you’ll need to first sign up to the Open source plan (which is free).
-Then email [email protected] and let us know the name of your organization, which plan you’d like to subscribe to, and whether you’d like to pay monthly or yearly.
+To do this you’ll need to first sign up to the Open source plan (which is free).
+Then visit your Installation's management page by clicking the gear cog in the top left Organization dropdown picker of your Merge Freeze dashboard:

 To fix this you can either send an update to your pull request so that it triggers another webhook, or you can force Merge Freeze to send another status update to all open pull requests by toggling a freeze off and on again.